 - Some policies may contain an actual cash value or depreciation clause.
 Please inquire for details on your specific claim and policy wording

 - Any upgrades to your home or property during the course of the repair will be at the policyholder’s expense

-- A check for repairs will be issued directly to the home owner.
-If you have a mortgage loan, the name of the lender may also appear on the check because of their legal and financial interest in the property
+- A cheque for repairs will be issued directly to the policy holder.
+If you have a mortgage, the name of the mortgagee may also appear on the cheque because of their legal and financial interest in the property